kxue43/playwright-issue-reprod/README.md

 Playwright v1.21.0.
 The program automates the collection of public data from a government website.
 It is part of a larger project that I'm working on for my employer.
 I've obtained permission to publish this repo.

+## Update

+**It has been verified that it is not a bug of Playwright, but due to the bot protection mechanism of the target website.**

 ## Environments

 - OS: Windows 10 64-bit